anirban-code-to-live/my_first_git_project/README.md

 Tutorials
 ====================

 Its just a makeshift project.
-Learning how to use Git.
+Learning how to use Git, Screen, Virtualenv.

 ### How to install multiple python versions in mac